damar-wicaksono/uqtestfuns/docs/prob-input/univariate-distributions/logitnormal.md

 # Logit-Normal Distribution

 The logit-normal distribution is a two-parameter continuous probability distribution.
-A logit-normal random variable is a variable whose _logit_ is a normal random variable.
+A logit-normal random variable is a variable whose _logit_ is a {ref}`normally distributed <prob-input:univariate-distributions:normal>` random variable.

 ```{admonition} Logit and logistic function